jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 title: Making tabs accessible
 metaDesc: Learnings from making an aria tab component accessible.
 socialImage: /images/social-share-default.jpg
-date: 2022-01-15T15:12:52.509Z
+date: 2022-01-16T19:46:13.052Z
 tags:
   - Accessibility
   - ARIA
 ---
-Whilst investigating some accessibility audit feedback for a client at work recently, I was required to do some research into what makes the aria tab pattern fully accessible and apply this to our component to make sure it was inclusive.
+Whilst investigating some accessibility audit feedback for a client at work recently, I was required to do some research into what makes the ARIA tab pattern fully accessible and apply this to our component to make sure it was inclusive.
 I learned a lot and thought it would be useful to document these for my future self.
 This is not a full tabs implementation guide.
 See the further reading note for more detailed guides on how to build a tabbed component.

 Here are some terms that will be used throughout this article and any ways I may refer to them.